BrandonJAllison/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

-        This week we learned about express router and express middleware.
+      This week we learned about express routing and middleware.

 - [ ] Describe Middleware?

+    Middleware is an extra layer that allows extra functions to be run on our requests on top of that which Express is already able to do.
+The data travels through middleware before traveling to a request.
+Calling next() allows the middleware to continue down the chain.

 - [ ] Describe a Resource?

+   A Resource is a point managed by out API

 - [ ] What can the API return to help clients know if a request was successful?